-An "identical engine" is, as compared to the engine being replaced19, an engine which is of the same:
+An "identical engine" is, as compared to the engine being replaced21, an engine which is of the same:

-- design and model; - rated power; - rated speed; - use; - number of cylinders; and - fuel system type (including, if applicable, injection control software): - (a) for engines without EIAPP certification, have the same NOX critical components and settings; or - (b) for engines with EIAPP certification, belonging to the same Engine Group/Engine Family. - .2 These requirements do not apply to: - (a) a marine diesel engine intended to be used solely for emergencies, or solely to power any device or equipment intended to be used solely for emergencies on the ship on which it is installed, or a marine diesel engine installed in lifeboats intended to be used solely for emergencies; and - (b) a marine diesel engine installed on a ship solely engaged in domestic voyages provided that such engine is subject to an alternative NO_X control measure established by the Administration. - .3 Notwithstanding the provisions specified in 6.2.1.1, application of the requirements concerning NO_X emissions may be waived, subject to the Administration consent, for any marine diesel engine which is installed on a ship constructed, or for any marine diesel engine which has undergone a major conversion, before 19 May 2005, provided that the ship on which the engine is installed is solely engaged on voyages to ports or offshore terminals within the State the flag of which the ship is entitled to fly. - .4 Marine diesel engine major conversion, as defined in 1.2.23.1 (marine diesel engine major conversion in accordance with the requirements specified in regulation 13.2.2 of Annex VI to the Convention). - .4.1 For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine, the requirements of sub-chapter 6.2 being in force at the time of the engine replacement or addition apply. - .4.2 The time of the engine replacement with a non-identical marine diesel engine or the installation of an additional marine diesel engine is taken as the date of:
+- design and model;

+- rated power;

+- rated speed;

+- use;

+- number of cylinders; and

+- fuel system type (including, if applicable, injection control software):

+- (a) for engines without EIAPP certification, have the same NO_X critical components and settings; or

+- (b) for engines with EIAPP certification, belonging to the same Engine Group/Engine Family.

+- .2 These requirements do not apply to:

+- (a) a marine diesel engine intended to be used solely for emergencies, or solely to power any device or equipment intended to be used solely for emergencies on the ship on which it is installed, or a marine diesel engine installed in lifeboats intended to be used solely for emergencies; and

+- (b) a marine diesel engine installed on a ship solely engaged in domestic voyages provided that such engine is subject to an alternative NO_X control measure established by the Administration.

-19 In those instances where the replaced engine will not be available to be directly compared with the replacing engine at the time of updating the Supplement to the IAPP Certificate reflecting that engine change it is to be ensured that the necessary records in respect of the replaced engine are available in order that it can be confirmed that the replacing engine represents "an identical engine".
+21 In those instances where the replaced engine will not be available to be directly compared with the replacing engine at the time of updating the Supplement to the IAPP Certificate reflecting that engine change it is to be ensured that the necessary records in respect of the replaced engine are available in order that it can be confirmed that the replacing engine represents "an identical engine".